 The actual feelings of Phobia of Epilepsy are extremely common.
 Far more so than you might think: while the exact ‘trigger’ for everyone’s fear is different, over 13% of all adults experience the symptoms regularly, rising to over 60% under specific circumstances.

 And yet this is a problem you can quickly and permanently conquer – just as long as you are really committed to doing so.
 Conquering the fear means saying goodbye once and for all to that nasty feeling and discovering the steps to switch on the calm, centered, confident you.

 The first thing to understand is that there’s nothing wrong with you.
 Nothing at all.
 Creating positive and negative emotional associations is a perfectly normal (and crucially important) function of your brain.
 We will simply show you how to take control of those associations – how to turn them to your benefit.

 What Causes The Fear?

-You were not born with epilepsy phobia.
+You were not born with phobia of epilepsy.
 Somehow, you ‘learned’ the fear from one or more unpleasant experiences.

 If your history is like many of the clients we’ve worked with over the years, you may not even remember how it all started.
-But still you’ve probably found yourself shaking or anxious or red-faced or sweaty… or any combination of these and other symptoms of epilepsy phobia
+But still you’ve probably found yourself shaking or anxious or red-faced or sweaty… or any combination of these and other symptoms of phobia of epilepsy